tvooo/thesis/Design.md

 This works as well for the *scope colouring* described above, as each scope has a fixed colour.
 Identifiers that are used in other scopes than they are defined in can therefore always be recognized if they appear in the colour of their origin scope.

-## Static prototype
+## Scripted prototype

 It very quickly became clear that the sketches were of little value.
 Although most of them gave a general impression on where the selected scope started and where it ended, it did not allow the user to see the big picture.
 It seemed probably that a more interactive prototype would be more helpful in this regard.
+As its capabilities of working with code are limited and the code had to be specifically prepared, this is called a *scripted prototype*.

-As the author is most familiar with web technologies, the static prototypes would be built using \ac{html}, \ac{css} and JavaScript and run in a web browser.
+As the author is most familiar with web technologies, the scripted prototypes would be built using \ac{html}, \ac{css} and JavaScript and run in a web browser.
 Other prototyping tools, such as Balsamiq or Indigo Studio, would not allow for enough detail in terms of highlighting certain code passages, and would have represented a learning overhead.

 \begin{figure}[htbp]
 \centering
 \includegraphics[keepaspectratio,width=0.75\textwidth,height=0.75\textheight]{img/prototype-1.png}
-\caption{Screenshot of the static prototype run in a browser}
+\caption{Screenshot of the scripted prototype run in a browser}
 \label{fig:syntaxhighlighting}
 \end{figure}